banrieen/MachineDog/README.md

     1. Complete package architecture
     2. Installation and environmental preparation
     3. Implementation example
-    4. Basic test case set
+    4. Basic testcases

 * **Planning**

-    1. Supplement and improve the test script
+    1. Supplement and improve the test libs
-    2. Tuning the synchronization process between ZenTao and the test suite Tuning the synchronization process between ZenTao and the test suite
+    2. Tuning the synchronization process to ZenTao
-    3. Debug the synchronization process between argo and test suite
+    3. Debug the synchronization process between argo and testsuites
     4. Supplemental framework, model performance tools and scripts
-    5. Integrate monitoring in k8s
+    5. Integrate monitoring for k8s

 **Please refer to the release notes for details[RELEASE](./RELEASE.md)。**